 Introduction.
 Last time we discussed the relation between work and energy.
 That concluded our discussion of mechanical energy.
 We learned that mechanical energy includes kinetic energy and potential energy.
-We learned that mechanical energy of an object could be changed if some force performs work on it.
+We learned that mechanical energy of an object could be changed if work is performed on it by a force.

 Mechanical energy is not the only form of energy.
-For example, if some objects slides on a surface with friction, kinetic energy of this object decreases.
-No other object gains speed or moves up, so mechanical energy is certainly decreasing.
-But energy is never lost completely, it is just transferred to other forms - like in this case to thermal energy.
+For example, if some object slides on a surface and experiences friction, kinetic energy of this object decreases.
+No other object gains speed or elevation, so mechanical energy is decreasing.
+But energy is never completely lost, it can only be transferred to other forms - like in this case to thermal energy.
 Today we start discussing thermal energy and thermal phenomena.
-We begin this discussion with a very familiar but also a very interesting concept - temperature.
+We begin this discussion with a very familiar but also a very intriguing concept - temperature.

 What is temperature.
 Every one of us can tell hot from cold by how it feels like, but what does it actually mean that something is hot or cold?
 Where does this notion originate physically?
-The fact that temperature can be increased by friction tells us that it has something to do with energy, but energy of what?
+The fact that temperature can be increased by friction tells us that it has something to do with energy, but what kind of energy?

 You are already familiar with the fact that all objects around us are built out of very small constituents: atoms and molecules.
-These tiny bits of matter are constantly moving at very high speeds, even if the object as a whole is motionless.
+These tiny bits of matter are constantly moving at high speed, even if the object as a whole is motionless.
 They collide with each other and change the direction of their motion very often, so the object as a whole stays at rest.
 We will discuss this a little further when we talk about phases of matter in several weeks.

-But since atoms and molecules constantly move, they have kinetic energy, right?
-Kinetic energy is present for any object with mass and speed, no matter how tiny it is.
+Since the atoms and molecules constantly move, they have kinetic energy!
+Kinetic energy is present in any object with mass and speed, no matter how tiny it is.
 Atoms and molecules have mass, even though it is small, and speed, which is in fact not so small, as we are going to see.
-This kind of kinetic energy that is associated with internal motion of constituents of an object and not with the motion of an object as a whole is called internal energy.
+This kind of kinetic energy that is associated with internal motion of constituents of an object (and not with the motion of an object as a whole) is called internal energy.

-Temperature is the measure of internal energy!
+Temperature is just the measure of internal energy!
 Basically, the higher temperature is, the faster atoms and molecules move inside an object (so their kinetic energies are higher and so internal energy is bigger).
 The discovery that temperature that everyone feels is due to constant motion of tiny particles, which comprise everything around us and are invisible to the naked eye, is actually one of the biggest achievements of physics.